TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

    );

-PHP5 features
+PHP 5.3 features
-"""""""""""""
+""""""""""""""""

-The use of PHP5 features is strongly recommended for extensions and mandatory for the TYPO3 core versions 4.2 or greater.
+The use of the newest PHP features is strongly recommended for extensions and mandatory for the TYPO3 core.

-Class functions must have access type specifier: :code:`public`, :code:`protected` or :code:`private`.
+Class functions must have access type specifiers: :code:`public`, :code:`protected` or :code:`private`.
 Notice that :code:`private` may prevent XCLASSing of the class.
 Therefore :code:`private` can be used only if it is absolutely necessary.